 Among the Cananefates was a foolish desperado called Brinno.
 He came from a very distinguished family.
 His father had taken part in many marauding exploits [...].
 The mere fact that his son was the heir of a rebel family secured him votes.
 He was placed upon a shield in the tribal fashion and carried on the swaying shoulders of his bearers to symbolize his election as leader.
 Immediately calling upon the Frisians, a tribe beyond the Rhine, he swooped down on two Roman auxiliary units in their nearby quarters and simultaneously overran them from the North Sea.
 The garrison had not expected the attack, nor indeed would it have been strong enough to hold out if it had, so the posts were captured and sacked.
 Then the enemy fell upon the Roman supply-contractors and merchants who were scattered over the countryside with no thought of war.
 The marauders were also on the point of destroying the frontier forts, but these were set on fire by the commanders because they could not be defended.note[Tacitus, Histories, 4.15; tr.
 Kenneth Wellesley.]

 Among the two camps that Brinno destroyed was that of the Third Gallic cavalry unit at Praetorium Agrippinae (modern Valkenburg near Leiden), where archaeologists have discovered the burning layer.
 Among the other frontier forts that were destroyed by the Romans themselves, was Traiectum (modern Utrecht).
 A telling detail is the treasure of fifty gold pieces that was buried by an officer who was never able to recover his money.
-(They were rediscovered in 1933 in the ruin of the house of a centurio.)
+(See below; they coins were rediscovered in 1933 in the ruin of the house of a centurio.)
 Tacitus continues his story:

 The headquarters of the various auxiliary units and such troops as they could muster rallied to the eastern part of the Island under a senior centurion named Aquilius.
 But this was an army on paper only, lacking real strength.
 It could hardly be otherwise, for Vitellius had withdrawn the bulk of the units' effectives.note[Tacitus, Histories, 4.15; tr.
 Kenneth Wellesley.]